mpv-player/mpv/DOCS/man/options.rst

     well with ICC profiles, since the 3DLUTs are always generated against the source color space and have chromatically-accurate clipping built in.

+``--gamut-clipping``
+    If enabled (default: yes), mpv will colorimetrically clip out-of-gamut colors by desaturating them (preserving luma), rather than hard-clipping each component individually.
+This should make playback of wide gamut content on typical (standard gamut) monitors look much more aesthetically pleasing and less blown-out.

 ``--use-embedded-icc-profile``
     Load the embedded ICC profile contained in media files such as PNG images.
     (Default: yes).
 Note that this option only works when also using a display